 Metals are the most common materials used for laser cutting.
 This is due to properties such as durability, strength, and customizability.
 Generally, laser cutting works with all metals.
 However, properties such as thickness and reflective properties affect the feasibility of the cutting process.

-Plastics are also common materials laser cutter can cut, and they have many industrial applications.
+Plastics are also common materials laser cutters can cut, and they have many industrial applications.
 They are the right materials for making signs, jewelry, and wall.
 Examples of plastic materials used for laser cutting are acrylic, PMMA, POM, and Lucite.
-Plastics materials used for laser cutting are important parts of making gears, medical instruments, and food packaging.
+Plastic materials used for laser cutting are important parts of making gears, medical instruments, and food packaging.
 Other plastics that you can cut with the process are:

 - Delrin (POM, acetal)